alanng0000/Doc/Doc/TerraSema/Mode/a.md

-# Terra System Mode
+# Terra Sema Mode

-Terra System Mode is mode list that is execute when Terra System init.
+Terra Sema Mode is mode list that is execute when Terra Sema init.

-Terra System Mode consists of infra mode and supervisor mode.
+Terra Sema Mode consists of infra mode and supervisor mode.